-Nona Mamulashvili is the founder and chairwoman of the Caucasus Economic Policy Institute, a think tank that promotes structural change and institutional development through policy research and advocacy in Caucasus and Central Asia.
+Nona Mamulashvili is chairwoman of the Caucasus Economic Policy Institute, a think tank that promotes structural change and institutional development through policy research and advocacy in Caucasus and Central Asia.
 She is also the president of the Georgian Swiss Business Association and a vice president at the International Chamber of Commerce in Georgia.
+Nona is a non resident fellow at Middle East Institute since July 2020.

 Previously, Nona worked as the regional director for Pfizer covering Caucasus and Central Asian countries.
 She also has extensive experience working in the public sector and was the senior advisor to the Analytical Group of the president of Georgia in 2005-2007, as well as a political analyst at the Ministry of Foreign Affairs of Georgia at a later stage.